cartogram/rnd-summit-web-workshop/Step 3: Query.md

 ## What is GrapQL?

-Does anyone not know what GraphQL is?

-_(Ask someone in the audience to explain)_

 GraphQL is a query language and runtime that sits between the front-end client and back-end data service.

-Does anyone know why we use it at Shopify?

-_(Ask a few people in the audience to give reasons)_

 It is easiest to explain why we are so excited about GraphQL by first identifying the central problems with its main predecessor: REST.

 1.  **Fetching data often requires multiple HTTP calls.**